alexjvr1/Velocity2020/04c_PCAngsd.md

 melt.MUS.loci.propNA <- melt(MUS.loci.propNA)
 melt.MUS.loci.propNA$marker <- MUS.GL.minDP20$marker
 dim(melt.MUS.loci.propNA[which(melt.MUS.loci.propNA$value>20),])  #loci with >20% missingness
 [1] 2042187       2    ##This is basically all the loci!
-Let's plot the missingness to see if some indivs are the problem.
+But we're just trying to draw a PCA, so 50k SNPs should be enough.
+We'll have to see how many overlap with MODC and MODE in the final dataset.
+What will be our min cut-off here?
+This is just one chr so we could include markers from all chrs?
+But this will be a computational nightmare when the dataset gets bigger (and is arguably unnecessary for a PCA...)

 MUS.markerstoremove <- (melt.MUS.loci.propNA[which(melt.MUS.loci.propNA$value>20),])
 MUS.GL.minDP20.clean <- MUS.GL.minDP20[which(!MUS.GL.minDP20$marker %in% MUS.markerstoremove$marker),]  #remove problematic loci